NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 When creating that collection, something called a [collection index](https://docs.fauna.com/fauna/current/concepts/glossary#Index) was also created if you left the defaults.

-That collection index helps you browse all the `Pokemon` inside that collection.
+That collection index helps you browse all the Pokémon inside that collection.

 By default, Fauna uses [snake_case](https://en.wikipedia.org/wiki/Snake_case) to name things.
 That's perfectly fine.
 To keep things uniform with the JavaScript code, my first order of business was to rename the created `all_pokemon` Index to `allPokemon` by going to Settings after selecting that index.